Luciana Duranti

-Luciana Duranti is an archival theorist and professor of archival science and diplomatics at the School of Library, Archival and Information Studies, University of British Columbia in Vancouver, Canada.
+Luciana Duranti is an archival theorist and Professor Emerita on post-retirement appointment in the fields of archival science and diplomatics at the University of British Columbia School of Information (iSchool) in Vancouver, Canada.
 She is a noted expert on diplomatics and electronic records.
 Since 1998, she has been the director of the electronic records research project, InterPARES (International Research on Permanent Authentic Records in Electronic Systems).
 She has disclosed the concept of the archival bond originally initiated by Italian archivist Giorgio Cencetti in 1937.